digitalaotearoa/digitalaotearoa.github.io/index.markdown

 Every day we are all encouraged to work in siloes, separated from each other across organisations, sectors, geography, communities, cultures and disciplines.
 But the challenges facing us all can not be solved by a divided community.

-Gov Zero Aotearoa is a grassroots **civil society initiative** in New Zealand, created to bring people together who want to help people and solve problems through open collaboration.
+Gov Zero Aotearoa (g0v for short) is a grassroots **civil society initiative** in New Zealand, created to bring people together who want to help people and solve problems through open collaboration.
 We intentionally step outside of our professional boxes to bring our skills, hopes, values and humanity together, so we can solve real world problems in a more open way.

 **Anyone can join** and contribute, and **everyone is welcome**.
 We are purposefully working together as a distributed collective of people from all walks of life, supported to cluster around self-directed projects of mutual interest and shared goals.
 We've been inspired by the [Gov Zero efforts in Taiwan](<https://g0v.tw/intl/en/manifesto/en/>).